alicevillar/student_admission_prediction/README.md

 <h1>Predicting students admission with Logistic Regression, Decision Tree, SVM (SVC) and Random Forest</h1>

-> In this project, I applied a resampling technique (oversampling) to the imbalanced dataset and compare the performance of different Machine Learning models.
+> In this project, I applied a resampling technique (oversampling) to the imbalanced dataset and compared the performance of different Machine Learning models.
 I have found the best accuracy score with Random forest (85%).

 <h1>Table of Contents</h1>